jhopp26/jhopp26/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My objective is to secure an entry-level role either as an Junior AWS Cloud Engineer or a Security Analyst, specializing in protecting digital assets and mitigating cyber threats.
+My goal is to secure an entry-level position as a Junior Cloud Support Engineer, leveraging my 5 years of sales and customer-facing experience alongside my 10 years of martial arts training.
+In this role, I aim to not only shield digital assets and counter cyber threats but also embark on a journey to achieve mastery – aspiring to become a black belt in the cloud industry.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]